Hsun-Yu/DIMP-Loss/README.md

 ```

 ## Acknowledgements
-Apart from the individuals acknowledged in the paper, we would also like to extend our sincere gratitude to [agbld](https://github.com/agbld) (Chia-Yu Yeh) for their invaluable contributions, particularly for providing essential computational resources and support for this release.
+Apart from the individuals and organisations acknowledged in the paper, we would also like to extend our sincere gratitude to [agbld](https://github.com/agbld) (Chia-Yu Yeh) for their invaluable contributions, particularly for providing essential computational resources and support for this release.